 "Licensed User" means a teacher, employee, official, agent of a Partner School or the parent or legal guardian of a Student User.

-"Personally Identifiable Information" or "PII" means data that can be used to identify or contact a particular individual, such as the individual's name, email address or billing information, or other data which can be reasonably linked to that data or to that individual's specific computer or device.
+"Personally Identifiable Information" or "PII" means data that can be used to identify or contact a particular individual, including direct and Indirect Identifiers, such as the individual’s name, email address or billing information, or other data which can be reasonably linked to that data or to that individual’s specific computer or device.
 PII includes, without limitation, at least the following: first and last name, home address, telephone number, email address, discipline records, test results, special education data, juvenile dependency records grades, evaluations, criminal records, medical records, health records, social security number, biometric information, disabilities, socioeconomic information, food purchases, political affiliations, religious information, text messages, documents, student identifiers, search activity, photos, voice recordings, and videos.